Chapter 11:

 “Oh…just thinking is all.
 What were you investigating up here?”

-“I’ve been here a few times since I’ve come to town.
-Whenever I do, I take samples of the fauna in the area and pictures.
+“I’ve been here a few times since coming to town, usually to take samples of the fauna in the area and pictures.
 On one of my most recent trips, I noticed tracks, as if huge vehicles had come up the hillside.
-At first, I thought, maybe it wasn’t anything to worry about, until I noticed each night they seemed fresh again!”
-Nicolaus was honestly surprised at what sounded like Aran being a real investigator.
-“I came again earlier, and they were there again!
-I wanted to check out the surrounding area; I bet you didn’t know there are a bunch of old mines in the range!”
+At first, I thought nothing of them, until I noticed fresh ones kept appearing!”
+Nicolaus was astounded at Aran acting like a real investigator.
+“I wanted to check out the surrounding area before, and when I got here, they were fresh again!
+Oh!
+Bet you didn’t know there are a bunch of old mines in the range!”
 In fact, he didn’t.
-“It sucked though, I parked and went to check out the cliff that overlooks Newtonville, where the lights were said to be, and then that officer just showed up!
+“It sucked though; I parked and went to check out the cliff that overlooks Newtonville, where the lights were said to be.
+That’s when that officer just showed up out of nowhere!
 I didn’t get a chance to do anything!”
 They fumed in their seat.
 “Ah!
 There it is!”
 Aran suddenly reached across Nicolaus and pointed down a heavily wooded hill toward their van, covered by a large bush!

 “Are you offering to assist me?!
 Absolutely!
 I’d rather have no one else, Thompson!”
 Their face lit up with enough glee to illuminate the woods!